-To a large extent the SBA relied on borrowers to certify that the amounts requested on their loans were properly calculated.
+To a large extent, the SBA relied on borrowers to certify that the amounts requested on their loans were properly calculated.
 Some banks required further information for their records.
-For the loan forgiveness Congress specified in the CARES Act the documentation necessary to establish the amounts of forgiveness.
+For loan forgiveness Congress specified in the CARES Act the documentation necessary to establish the amounts of forgiveness.
 Following are the items that Congress specified must be provided:

 - An application including a certification from an authorized representative of the loan recipient that states the following:

 - The documentation presented for the loan forgiveness is true and correct, and

 - The amount for which forgiveness is requested was used to retain employees, make interest payments on covered mortgage obligations, make payments on a covered rent obligation, or make covered utility payments

 - Covered for this purpose means that the debt, lease, or utilities were effective prior to February 15, 2020

 - Documentation verifying the number of full-time equivalent employees on payroll and pay rates for the eight-week period following the loan origination and the base period for comparison.
 This documentation includes the following:

 - Payroll tax filings with the IRS (2019 W-2 Forms, 2019 941 Forms, 2019 940 Form)

 - State income payroll and unemployment insurance filings (Quarterly state unemployment wage reports)